microsoft/WhatTheHack/010-AzureDevOps/Coach/Solution-09.md

   - Students will need to sign up for a mend account.
 To do this, they will need to go to the ***Organization*** settings and go to the mend tab.
 Students will need to put their information in to activate the account.
   - Students can now use the mend bolt task in the assistant to add to their workflow.
   - Once the pipeline finishes running, return to the pipeline run.
 There will be a mend tab in the finished pipeline run which will show the results.

+- This challenge shows the extensibility of Azure DevOps.
+There are many extensions users can integrate with into Azure DevOps in addition to Mend.